FRP Composites and Hybrid Materials

 PROJECTS OF CFC - FRP COMPOSITES AND HYBRID MATERIALS

-In recent years the Constructed Facilities Center has undertaken considerable research in the area of FRP composites and hybrid materials.
-The CFC is involved in characterization, applications to innovative structures, drafting of design guidelines, and fundamental research.
+In recent years the Constructed Facilities Center has undertaken considerable research in the area of fiber reinforced polymer composites and hybrid materials.
+The CFC is involved in characterization, applications to innovative structures, drafting of design guidelines and fundamental research.

 In addition, the Center is involved in the development of new hybrid material.
-A hybrid material is a material, which combines two or more constituent materials to form a new material with properties different from those of its constituents.
+A hybrid material is a material that combines two or more constituent materials to form a new material with properties different from those of its constituents.
 Hybrids could include wood and composites, concrete and composites, or many other combinations.

 Composites and hybrid materials combine the best properties of the base materials to form a material which functions better than the base material.
 The CFC will continue to search for the best combinations of materials and applications to improve existing constructed facilities.